mobinmob/void-66-services/conf/void-66-conf.md

 `void-66-services` contains service frontend files for Void Linux.

  Currently these packages are in a [PR](https://github.com/void-linux/void-packages/pull/25743).
-In order to install them one can build them from the PR or install them from the unofficial void-66 repo -currently only for x86-64.
+In order to install them one can build them from the PR or install them from the unofficial void-66 repo - packages available for i686, x86_64, aarch64, x86_64-musl, aarch64-musl.

  ### 2.1 Installing packages from the void-66 repo.
  - Add the repo: